 Editorial Note: The content of this article is based on the author’s opinions and recommendations alone and is not intended to be a source of investment advice.
 It may not have not been reviewed, commissioned or otherwise endorsed by any of our network partners or the Investment company.

-There are a few kinds of custodial accounts, and each has its own features, benefits and tax rules.
+Custodial accounts come in several different shapes, each with its own features, benefits and tax rules.
 Whatever your reason for opening a custodial account, there’s an option for everybody.

 How much would you like to invest?

 In general, a custodial account is an account managed by an individual for the benefit of another.
-The account can be a savings account or investment account held at a bank, brokerage firm or other financial institution.
+The account can be a savings account or custodial brokerage account held at a bank, online brokerage or other financial institution.

 Typically, custodial accounts are controlled by an adult — usually a parent or guardian — for the benefit of a minor.
 They’re a good investment vehicle for parents to establish a college savings account or general wealth fund for their child.

 Custodial accounts fall under the management of the adult account owner until the minor beneficiary turns 18 or 21, and sometimes as late as 25, depending on the state.
 This is sometimes known as the age of trust termination.
-Until then, the adult custodian has full control over the account, making deposits and choosing investments as they wish.
+Until then, the adult custodian has full control over the account, making deposits and managing investments in the custodial brokerage account as they wish.

 Once the minor beneficiary reaches the age of trust termination, the custodian must transfer control of the account over to the now-adult beneficiary, who owns the account at that point.
 For custodians, transferring ownership is often as simple as signing into the account online, or perhaps calling the account issuer.

-You can find custodial accounts at most financial institutions, whether you’re looking for a custodial savings or investment account.
-For example, you can open an investment custodial account at firms like Charles Schwab and Fidelity, or a custodial bank account at banks like Ally Bank or CIT Bank.
+You can find custodial accounts at most financial institutions and brokerages.
+For example, you can open a custodial brokerage account at firms like Charles Schwab and Fidelity, or a custodial bank account at banks like Ally Bank or CIT Bank.

 There are other rules and usage limitations surrounding different types of custodial accounts as well.